Tommy Lloyd

 Holiday insurance for someone with epilepsy varies across the different specialist epilepsy travel insurance providers - but in the main, most policies will include cover for the following for people with epilepsy:

-• Emergency medical expenses and repatriation - if you’re hospitalised, or even need to be brought back to the UK for treatment as a result of your epilepsy.
+• Emergency medical expenses and repatriation - if you’re hospitalised, or even need to be brought back to the UK for medical treatment as a result of your epilepsy.

 • Lost, stolen, or damaged personal belongings - this could include any medication that you’re taking with you to treat your epilepsy.